 Since that time, GSAND receptions have been held during many major alumni programs, including Reunion Weekend.
 GSAND also organizes a marching group each year at the Charlotte Pride parade and hosts a post-parade alumni gathering.

 The Center for Career Development has compiled a list of resources where you can learn about LGBT rights in the workplace, gay-friendly job search organizations and websites, industry and geographic resources, and tips for assessing the inclusivity of employers.

 Explore our student organizations related to issues of gender and sexuality.
 GSAND partners most frequently with Queers & Allies (formerly the Gay-Straight Alliance).

-Multicultural Affairs fosters mutual respect and understanding among–and for all–people of different cultures, backgrounds, experiences and worldviews, and helps the college achieve its stated commitment to diversity.
+Diversity and Inclusion fosters mutual respect and understanding among–and for all–people of different cultures, backgrounds, experiences and worldviews, and helps the college achieve its stated commitment to diversity.

 A group of faculty, staff, and students at the college have come together to create the LGBTQ Caucus, a group that advocates for and supports lesbian, gay, bisexual, transgender, and queer persons at the college by attending to the issues, ideas, social history, and cultural practices that are of interest to them, and which matter to a diverse community.
 See the LGBTQ at Davidson page for more information.

 Want to help lead the network, share a program idea, or help host an LGBTQ-related chapter event in your city?
 Contact GSAND Chair Allen Rigby '14 at email@example.com.
 If you would like to be added to the GSAND email list, please contact Yolanda Gilliam, assistant director of alumni and family engagement, at firstname.lastname@example.org.